 utilities / repairs (usually around 35% ) $35,000,

-you then get the NOI, This is the amount of net operating income the building generates.
+From this you then get the NOI.
+This is the amount of net operating income the building generates.
 To calculate the Capitalization Rate, you will need the sale or purchase price of the property and the NOI, which you just calculated.
-In general, CAP rates in LA range from 3.5% to 7 % .
+In general, CAP rates in LA range from 3 % to 5 % .
 CAP rates vary from neighborhood to neighborhood.
 So you will need to check.

 Let’s take our $60,000 Net Operating Income and divide it by the Cap rate to determine the value of the building.

 If your selling your apartment building and don’t know the CAP Rate then you will need a list of comparable buildings in the area that sold.
 Ultimately you will find out that often of the information that you see out there, for example commercial realtors set up sheets, is not actually accurate and this could easily throw off your numbers when calculating the true value of your apartment building.